Brane inflation driven by an arctan potential: CMB constraints and Reheating: Analysis and Results

 The data set considered in this analysis comes from the latest Planck (2018) Collaboration release~\citep{Aghanim:2018eyx} and considers the high multipoles Planck temperature data from the 100-,143-, and 217-GHz half-mission T maps, and the low multipoles data by the joint TT, EE, BB and TE likelihood, where EE and BB are the E- and B-mode CMB polarization power spectrum and TE is the cross-correlation temperature-polarization (hereafter ``PLA18").
 We also consider an extended data set, combining the CMB data along with i) Baryon Acoustic Oscillations (BAO) from the 6dF Galaxy Survey (6dFGS)~\citep{bao1}, Sloan Digital Sky Survey (SDSS) DR7 Main Galaxy Sample galaxies~\citep{bao2}, BOSSgalaxy samples, LOWZ and CMASS~\citep{bao3} and ii) the tensor amplitude of B-mode polarization, used to constrain the parameters associated with the tensor spectrum coming from 95, 150, and 220 GHz maps, coming from the Keck Array and BICEP2 Collaborations~\citep{bicep21,bicep22} analysis of the BICEP2/Keck field, in combination with Planck high-frequency maps to remove polarized Galactic dust emission (hereafter ``BKP15'').

-The main results of our analysis are displayed in Table \eqref{tab:Tabel_results_1} and Fig.~\eqref{fig:arctan_triplot}, where we present the main constraints on the cosmological parameters for the $\arctan$ model.
-Note that all the primary cosmological parameters are in good agreement with the $\Lambda$CDM standard model, at least in $2\sigma$~\citep{Aghanim:2018eyx}.
-We obtain a good constraint on the tensor-to-scalar ratio of $r_{0.002}=0.0296 \pm 0.0006$, while for the $\Lambda$CDM model we find $r_{0.002}<0.109$~\citep{Aghanim:2018eyx}.
-Also, this is the first analysis that put a tight restriction on the $\beta$ parameter using observational data, i.e., $\beta=7.1\pm 0.2$ (within $68\%$ confidence level).
-It is important to note that we analyzed the $\arctan$ potential without making any approximation that can limit the power of constraining the $\beta$ parameter from the slow-roll analysis.
-In fact, this kind of analysis was performed in \citep{Neves:2020lru} that values for $\beta$ of order $10^{-2}$, where the authors considered an approximation of type $\phi\gg\beta$.
+The main results of our analysis are displayed in Table \eqref{tab:Tabel_results_1} and Fig.~\eqref{fig:arctan_triplot}, where we present the main constraints on the cosmological parameters for the Arctan model.
+Note that all the primary cosmological parameters are in good agreement with the $\Lambda$CDM standard model, at least within $2\sigma$~\citep{Aghanim:2018eyx}.
+We obtain a good constraint on the tensor-to-scalar ratio of $r_{0.002}=0.0196 \pm 0.0052$, while for the $\Lambda$CDM model we find $r_{0.002}<0.109$~\citep{Aghanim:2018eyx}.
+Also, this is the first analysis that put a tight restriction on the $\beta$ parameter using observational data, i.e., $\beta=4.37\pm 1.38$ (within $68\%$ confidence level). {As mentioned previously, higher values of $\beta$ imply on a steeper potential, as seen on Fig.\eqref{fig:pot_derivs}.
+But $\beta$ is also related to the regime of the inter domain walls distance, as discussed in \cite{Neves:2020lru}.
+In this way, higher slopes means small inter domain walls distances, which in turn is related to the end of inflation and, consequently, closer to the reheating epoch.} It is important to note that we analyzed the Arctan potential without making any approximation that can limit the power of constraining the $\beta$ parameter from the slow-roll analysis.
+In fact, this kind of analysis was performed in \citep{Neves:2020lru} for $\beta = \mathcal{O}(10^{-2})$, where the authors considered an approximation of the type $\phi\gg\beta$.

-Lastly, the confidence regions at $68\%$ and $95\%$ and the posterior probability distribution for some primary parameters of the model are shown in Fig.~\eqref{fig:arctan_triplot}.
+Lastly, the confidence regions for $68\%$ (C.L.) and $95\%$ (C.L.) and the posterior probability distribution for some primary parameters of the model are shown in Fig.~\eqref{fig:arctan_triplot}.
 Notice that the values of the cosmological parameters are well inside the bounds obtained previously for the $\Lambda$CDM model~\citep{Aghanim:2018eyx}.
-Particularly, our analysis obtains tighter constraints for all the parameters, being more prominent the result obtained for the tensor-to-scalar ratio parameter.
+Particularly, our analysis obtains tighter constraints for all parameters, being more prominent the result obtained for the tensor-to-scalar ratio.
 We also notice a strong correlation between $\beta$ and $r$.
 Finally, we show the best-fit values of the temperature power spectrum for the model, which accommodate the CMB data as good as $\Lambda$CDM cosmology.